Cosmic Rays on Galaxy Scales: Progress and Pitfalls for CR-MHD Dynamical Models: How Uncertain Is CR Transport, Really?

 \subsection{Classical CR Scattering Models and their Failure to Reproduce Proper Rigidity Dependence}

-Worse yet for the dilemma in \S~\ref{sec:uncertainty:plasma.props}, {\em none} of the classical CR scattering models reviewed in Table~\ref{tbl:scattering.models} predicts anything close to the correct dependence of CR scattering on rigidity or CR energy in the LISM!
-Indeed, the classic theoretical models for the source of CR scattering widely considered in the literature for the last $\sim 60$ years face many serious problems, if one attempts to use them to predict scattering rates $\bar{\nu}$ and subsequent CR spectra and products in the MeV-TeV range in the ISM.
+Before proceeding, we stress that the arguments below apply to each classical model considered {\em in isolation} as the dominant, volume-filling source of CR scattering across a broad rigidity range in the ISM.
+They do not rule out hybrid or environment-dependent scenarios in which different physical mechanisms dominate in different energy/rigidity regimes or environments (e.g.\ self-confinement at low energies in the disk, extrinsic turbulence at high energies in the halo).
+Indeed, such mixed scenarios are part of the motivation for the newer models discussed in \S~\ref{sec:intermittency}.
+With that caveat, it remains the case that {\em none} of the classical CR scattering models reviewed in Table~\ref{tbl:scattering.models} predicts anything close to the correct dependence of CR scattering on rigidity or CR energy in the LISM, if it is taken to be the sole mechanism!
+Indeed, the classic theoretical models for the source of CR scattering widely considered in the literature for the last $\sim 60$ years face many serious problems if one attempts to use them to predict scattering rates $\bar{\nu}$ and subsequent CR spectra and products in the MeV-TeV range in the ISM.
 Some of these are reviewed in \citet{hopkins:2021.sc.et.models.incompatible.obs} and \citet{kempski:2021.reconciling.sc.et.models.obs}, and some were recognized even in the first papers on the subject \citep{skilling:1971.cr.diffusion,1971BAAS....3..480C}, others in many subsequent papers \citep[see e.g.][]{chandran00,yan.lazarian.02,yan.lazarian.04:cr.scattering.fast.modes,cho.lazarian:2003.mhd.turb.sims,lazarian:2016.cr.wave.damping,fornieri:2021.comparing.et.models.data.et.only.few.hundred.gv}.
 These are the subject of many detailed studies, but we pedagogically summarize here one of the most serious issues, which robustly indicates that one of the core assumptions of these models must be incorrect.

 One central assumption of these models -- often unstated -- is that the CR scattering in the ISM (at least as relevant for the LISM spectra) is dominated by volume-filling fluctuations, which are smooth on meso-scales and larger.
 If this is true, the fluctuations that scatter $\lesssim\,$TeV CRs must be low-amplitude, $|\delta {\bf B}| / |{\bf B}| \sim 10^{-4} - 10^{-3}$, and quasi-linear theory used to derive the CR scattering coefficients is an excellent approximation.